-• OCBC Share Option Scheme 2001

-The Bank has ceased granting share options under the OCBC Share Option Scheme 2001 (the Scheme) effective from financial year 2018 remuneration.
+OCBC Share Option Scheme 2001 The Bank has ceased granting share options under the OCBC Share Option Scheme 2001 (the Scheme) effective from financial year 2018 remuneration.
+The Scheme will end on 2 August 2021.
 Share options granted in prior years continue to be outstanding until the options lapse or are exercised by the recipients.